 Norwich pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Norwich is medium; grass is medium.
-Tomorrow (26 June 2026) levels are similar - grass increasing, cypress at medium levels.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Norwich is medium; grass is medium; cypress is low.
+Tomorrow (17 July 2026) levels are similar - grass remains medium.
+Over the following five days cypress and grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app